ellelang/LRs/Vocabulary Grocery.md

 A quick recap: **diehard fan****,** **quote****,** **May the fourth be with you!****,** **May the force be with you!**

 May the fourth be with you! 😊

+### 4/30/2019

+Be kind.

+They might be having a tough day...According to my wife, the kind of LOVE I give is "tough love".
+Not the hugs and kisses and nice words.
+Not the encouragement, understanding and support.

+I say things like:

+Be tough.
+It'll be okay.
+Learn from it.
+It's good experience.

+ ALL true!
+But not very...warm.

+ I need to remind myself EVERY DAY that sometimes people do not want advice...they don't want direction...They just want a hug.

+ Not easy for a guy like me.
+But I'm a guy that can do anything.
+So I try.
+UGH...it's not easy!

+But I try.
+More and more.
+What more can I do.
+Recognize the problem and try and fix the problem.

+ As an English coach I'm much nicer.

+If you want a nice English coach, ([**we're having a sale!**](http://www.letsmasterenglish.com/sale)), you would be lucky to have me!!

+But my wife might tell you a different story.
+I don't worry, though.
+I know what I need to do.
+Be kinder.

+ Sometimes people are just having a tough day.
+Sometimes people just need a hug.
+Hugs to my wife first...then all of you!

+- This is a painting from the very famous German artist Emil Nolde.

+It is modern art, do I like it?
+Absolutely, I love a lot of yellow

+Hi Sergej!

+The art exhibits **go on**!!
+Sergej, to be honest, I'm NOT a fan of modern art.
+I DO love art from the Renaissance period, though.

+Any painter or sculptor who can make something look real...WOW!
+They are the real magicians in life.

+BUT--I do love all of the painting and art you share with us!
+Keep sharing, please!
+And add your two cents (opinion!).

+- Hello, Coach Shane!

+  The first day of spring in Iran is called **Norooz**.
+Here I am in Golestan Province.
+It is perfect in spring.
+These yellow flowers are **rapeseed which will be made into canola oil**.
+In the picture with water bubbles, guess what?
+It's a spider's web with **dew** on it.
+And the ladybug above--so nice!

+  Love LME,

+  Mozhgan.
+XOXO

+Hi Mozhgan!

+You must have a REALLY good camera!
+I am NOT a fan of insects, but I do love nature.
+Fantastic pictures!
+I hope that **your spring continues to blossom like the beautiful flowers!!**

+- Hi Coach Shane!

+  Mikey is looking so stylish with those socks:)

+  It was a busy, crazy week but I **rolled with the punches** as you taught us last week.

+  My wife and I had a short bike trip on one day and the next day I went on a big one alone.

+   Have a nice time and a very productive week.
+I love when your daily lessons show up in my inbox!

+   Love LME,

+  Vasily.
+XOXO

+Hi Vasily!

+Wow!!
+You're SO lucky to be exploring nature already!
+Where I am--we just had another snowfall!
+But soon, it will be perfect weather and I will get out there and explore!
+With my son and wife, of course.
+But not on bike...after a few years!
+Keep sending the joy.

+-  Hi!

+  My name is Gulya and I'll be starting LME Russia for beginner DDM and PIRF students.

+  I am a mother, wife and a teacher.
+I am REALLY nervous but I am also VERY excited to help anyone who is interested in mastering English.

+  I have been with Coach Shane for several years--and I am very proud that he is trusting me to be a coach!!

+  Let's do it, everyone!
+Let's master English

+Hello Coach Gulya,

+ You're going to be an EXCELLENT coach.
+I am very proud of your (and your husband's!) incredible dedication and mastery of English. **Not only will you be a great asset to our team, you will be** helping the new generation become Masters of English

+Spasibo!!

+"

+- Hi!
+My name is Lan--I'll be starting LME China for beginning DDM students.
+And eventually PIRF, too!

+ I have many years of teaching experience--but never under the guidance of an American coach!
+I am very excited to help other Chinese students build their confidence in English.
+I will do my best!!

+ Hi Coach Lan,

+ I am also very happy to welcome you to our team!
+We've been working so hard to help students in China with English--the Great FIREWALL of China makes it very difficult!
+But we know that you will be a great asset not only to us, but to the English students in China!!
+Let's Master English!

+- Finally from Coach Shane

+Weekly call.
+That's my dad.
+My old man!
+Mr. Peterson!!
+Every week, at least once, we **talk on FaceTime.** He loves to see Mikey.
+Especially when Mikey either CRIES or LAUGHS!!!

+Taco John's for #TacoTuesday!
+Oh yeah!
+My wife and I had a little business in town today.
+SO, I took advantage of a special deal--Taco Tuesday at Taco Johns!!
+Delicious!!

+It used to be...two tacos for 99 cents!
+But I ended up spending 5 bucks for four tacos!

+Inflation?
+And my wife ordered a taco salad...

+It doesn't look that appealing, but according to her, it was fine!!
+Yes!
+Maybe we'll come back

+Welcome to the Midwest.

+Taco Bell?
+Boo~~ Taco John's!
+Yes!

+Actually...Taco Bell is tastier~~

+Spring is here.
+A nice gift from some relatives.
+Believe it or not, this is the FIRST time for Mikey to see flowers!!
+He **was really taken with the pretty colors of the tulips and irises**!

+And I **was really taken with the chocolates**!

+I had four of them before my wife took them away.

+Where are they...